 Sample A Variety of Paw Paw Fruit

-Here, at the Paw Paw Festival at Long Creek Homestead (now in its 9th year running!), visitors can sample several varieties of this highly seasonal fruit, which ripens at the end of September each year (when the festival takes place).
+At the Paw Paw Festival at Long Creek Homestead (now in its 10th year running!), visitors sample several varieties of this highly seasonal fruit, which ripens at the end of September each year (when the festival takes place).

 You can buy fruit to take home, or try a cornucopia of paw paw-infused treats, from ginger paw paw immunity shots to paw paw pudding pies and paw paw sourdough starter.

-Ultimately, the fruit is highly perishable and not recommended for baking– but it freezes well and is conducive to making various sweet treats that call for curds or jams.
+Ultimately, the fruit is highly perishable and not recommended for baking; however, it freezes well and is suitable for making various sweet treats that call for curds or jams.
 (Paw Paw sourdough starter, meanwhile, is made from a yeast that naturally occurs on the skin of the fruit.)

 -